Search results

 Let’s say you are deploying your Spring Boot RESTful applications to Azure.

-Some of these Spring Boot applications might have been modernization rewrites to use Cosmos DB instead of a relational database.
+Some of these Spring Boot applications might have been modernization rewrites to use Cosmos DB instead of relational databases.

 You might have even added support to write dynamic Cosmos DB queries using Spring Data Cosmos.
 And let’s also assume you wrote unit tests for REST controllers, business logic, and utility classes.